 There will be two closed-book exams.
 Exams will cover course material including textbook, lectures, and in-class material/PowerPoints.
-Exam format may consist of a combination of multiple-choice, mini-case and short answer/essay type questions.
-Mid-term and final exams will reflect material covered as indicated in Course Outline below.
+Exam format may consist of a combination of multiple-choice, mini-case, short answer/essay and/or application type questions.
+Mid-term and final exams will reflect topics indicated in Course Outline below.

 Students missing the mid-term exam due to university approved medical or family reasons, accompanied by proper documentation (i.e., a medical note, death certificate, etc.), with the permission of your instructor, may write a comprehensive final exam worth 100% of the final grade.
 Student's personal agendas may not qualify as justification for missing an exam, therefore, plan personal commitments accordingly.
-Students who miss the final exam will be required to appeal to the university in order to write an alternate final exam at a later date.
-Deferred exams are not necessarily in the same format as the exam written by your section of the course.
+Students who miss the final exam will be required to appeal to the university to write an alternate final exam at a later date.
+Deferred exams are not necessarily in the same format nor reflect the same questions as the regular exam written by your section of the course.
 The format for deferred exams is not released in advance.